AlexsanderHamir/PoolX/docs/README.md

 ## Overview

 PoolX is a high-performance, generic object pool implementation for Go that provides fine-grained control over object lifecycle management, memory allocation, and resource utilization.
-It's designed to be a drop-in replacement for `sync.Pool` with additional features for high-throughput applications.

 ## Table of Contents